CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 ## Build the application

-You can use go modules to build your application.
-If your project isn't compatible, we will build your application using `go get`.
+To build your application, you can use one of the three methods available:
+- go modules
+- go build
+- go get (default)

 ### Go modules